 Observation 2: Option1 and option2 are not reasonable as analysis above.
 To align with UL CA requirements more accuracy, UE should transmit at UL CA status with PCC prioritization during UL CA test.

-Proposal 2: Use option3 for the test mentioned in observation 1.
+Proposal 2: Use option3 for the test mentioned in observation 1 for FR1.
 Define appropriate Pmax for PCC to ensure UE transmit at UL CA status.

 Conclusion